Piment d'Espelette Basque Country - A chili for gourmets

-The flavor of the French chilli piment d'Espelette is best described as follows.
-It smells of dry hay and ripe, roasted fruity tomatoes and peppers.
-It also has a nice red color and tastes sweet with a bitter touch.
-The taste of the French Piment d'Espellte Basque Country is uniquely aromatic with a medium sharpness.
+You can describe the flavor of the French chili Piment d'Espelette as follows.
+It smells like dry hay and ripe roasted fruity-tomatoes and peppers.
+It also has a red color and tastes sweet with a bitter touch.
+The taste of the French Piment D'Espellte Basque Country is uniquely aromatic with a medium sharpness.

 Culinary use of French Chili

-Pimento Basque Country is suitable for appetizers, main dishes and desserts.
-It is suitable for all dishes that you want to give a fine sharpness.
-The French chili is versatile with its unmistakable taste.
-In Ustaritz, you put salt and allspice on the table to spice up.
+French Chili from the Basque Country fits appetizers, main dishes, and desserts.
+It is proper for all dishes that you want to give a moderate sharpness.
+The French chili is versatile with its distinguished taste.
+In Ustaritz, you put salt and Piment d'Espelette on the table to flavor your dishes.
 Try it too.

-In the village Espelette every year a festival is celebrated in honor of the pimento.
-This festival takes place on the last weekend of October.
-It is a beautiful festival and it is worth visiting if you are there at this time.
+Every Year, in the village of Espelette, they celebrate a festival in honor of this delicate chili.
+During the last weekend of October, this festival takes place.
+It is a beautiful festival, and it is worth visiting if you are there at this time.